 How can caregivers aid their children in better understanding and coping with emotions?

 If you see your child do something that is out of character, ask how they are feeling or get curious about what they are thinking.
 Remind yourself that while behavior can be good or bad, emotions are not good or bad.
-Emotions are data and they us that something is going on.
+Emotions are data and they let us know that something is going on.